 “Dozens of other states have been trying to navigate a path to take the next train out, some legislatures have turned down the opportunity, new states will come into play and some, like Louisiana, haven’t cast the final vote,” Jones said.

-A common proverbial phrase is, patience is a virtue, which precisely is how Slane, of the AGA, views sports betting.
+A common proverbial phrase is, patience is a virtue, which precisely is how Slane, of the AGA, views sports betting in FL and elsewhere.

 “Things of this nature take time,” she said.